o2sh/onefetch/CONTRIBUTING.md

 ### Quality Requirements

-- THE ASCII art must be faithful to the original logo and be easily recognizable, with perfect symmetry, clean edges and matching colors.
+- THE ASCII art must be faithful to the original logo and be easily recognizable, with proper symmetry, clean edges and matching colors.
 - AI or online tools may be used as a base, but the final art must be polished by hand.
 For inspiration: https://ascii.co.uk/art

 <h2 align="center">Special Thanks to</h2>